keptn-contrib/dynatrace-sli-service/README.md

 ## Installation

+As any Keptn Service the *dynatrace-sli-service* needs to be installed on the k8s cluster where you have installed Keptn!

 ### Deploy in your Kubernetes cluster

 * The `dynatrace-sli-service` by default validates the SSL certificate of the Dynatrace API.